m2sd/nuxt-laravel/README-template.md

    ```

 2. Migrate all dependencies and scipts (most importantly `dev` and `build`) from `resources/nuxt/package.json` into `package.json` in Laravel root and delete it
-3. Move all configuration files from `resources/nuxt` to Laravel root (or merge where appropiate, e.g. `.eslintrc.js`)
+3. Move all configuration files from `resources/nuxt` to Laravel root (or merge where appropiate, e.g. `.editorconfig`)
 4. Install the module and it's peer dependencies

    ```bash